Economy of Hungary

 Large Hungarian companies are included in the BUX, the Hungarian stock market index listed on Budapest Stock Exchange.
-Well-known companies include MOL Group, the OTP Bank, Gedeon Richter Plc., Magyar Telekom, CIG Pannonia, FHB Bank, and Zwack Unicum.
+Well-known companies include Graphisoft, Magyar Telekom, MKB Bank, MOL Group, Opus Global, OTP Bank, RÁBA Automotive Group, Gedeon Richter and Zwack Unicum.
 Hungary also has a large number of specialised small and medium enterprises, for example many automotive industry suppliers and technology start ups.

 Budapest is the financial and business capital of Hungary.
 The capital is a significant economic hub, classified as an Alpha- world city in the study by the Globalization and World Cities Research Network and it is the second fastest-developing urban economy in Europe.
 The per capita GDP in the city increased by 2.4% and employment by 4.7% compared to the previous year, 2014.
 On the national level, Budapest is the primary city of Hungary for business, accounting for 39% of the national income.
 The city had a gross metropolitan product of more than $100 billion in 2015, making it one of the largest regional economies in the European Union.
-Budapest is also among the Top 100 GDP performing cities in the world, as measured by PricewaterhouseCoopers.
+Budapest is also among the top 100 GDP performing cities in the world, as measured by PricewaterhouseCoopers.
 In a global city competitiveness ranking by the Economist Intelligence Unit, Budapest is ranked above Tel Aviv, Lisbon, Moscow and Johannesburg, among others.

 Hungary maintains its own currency, the Hungarian forint (HUF), although the economy fulfills the Maastricht criteria with the exception of public debt.
 The ratio of public debt to GDP is significantly below the EU average at 66.4% in 2019.
 The Hungarian National Bank was founded in 1924, after the dissolution of the Austro-Hungarian Empire.
 It is currently focusing on price stability, with an inflation target of 3%.

+The economy of Hungary is a high-income mixed economy, and a member of the European Union's single market.
+In recent years, it has become one of the faster-growing economies in the EU, transitioning towards an export-oriented market economy with a strong focus on foreign trade and investment, particularly in the automotive and electronics sectors.

+According to the International Monetary Fund (IMF), Hungary's estimated annual output was $219 billion (nominal GDP) in 2024, ranking it as the 57th-largest economy in the world.
+In terms of GDP per capita measured by purchasing power parity (PPP), it ranked 42nd globally at approximately $47,213.

+Hungary maintains a **very high Human Development Index**, ranking 47th in the 2023/24 report, and possesses a skilled labour force.
+The country has one of the lowest income inequalities in the EU, with a Gini coefficient of 29.6 in 2023.
+The economy is heavily reliant on exports, primarily to other EU nations.
+In 2023, its goods exports reached €149.2 billion, generating a significant trade surplus of €9.8 billion.
+On the expenditure side, household consumption accounts for approximately 50% of GDP, followed by gross fixed capital formation (26%) and government expenditure (18%).